Deterministic Hallucination Detection in Medical VQA via Confidence-Evidence Bayesian Gain: Method

 The key quantity in CEBaG is the \emph{evidence gain}: how much the model's belief in its own answer changes when it observes the image.
 Formally, we interpret the text-only probability $P(r \mid x_q)$ as the model's \textbf{language prior}, i.e., its belief about the answer based solely on the question and its pre-trained knowledge.
 The multimodal probability $P(r \mid x_v, x_q)$ represents the \textbf{posterior} belief after updating with the visual evidence $x_v$.
 We use ``prior'' and ``posterior'' in the information-theoretic sense: $P(r \mid x_q)$ represents the model's belief before observing visual evidence, and $P(r \mid x_v, x_q)$ its updated belief after conditioning on the image.
 This is distinct from Bayesian inference over model parameters; rather, $G$ captures how the image updates the model's predictive distribution for a fixed set of parameters.
 The sequence log-probabilities are defined as:

-The \textbf{evidence gain} $G$ is defined as the difference between the posterior and the prior:
+The \textbf{evidence gain} $G$ is the difference between the posterior and the prior:

 By Bayes' rule, $P(r \mid x_v, x_q) = \frac{P(x_v \mid r, x_q) P(r \mid x_q)}{P(x_v \mid x_q)}$.
 Substituting this into Eq.~\eqref{eq:gain}: { } Since $\log P(x_v \mid x_q)$ is constant with respect to the response $r$, $G$ is directly proportional to $\log P(x_v \mid r, x_q)$, the log-likelihood of the image given the response.
-Thus, $G$ can be seen as the \textbf{Pointwise Mutual Information (PMI)} between the response and the image (conditioned on the question).
+Thus, $G$ is the \textbf{Pointwise Mutual Information (PMI)} between the response and the image (conditioned on the question).
 A large positive $G$ implies that the response makes the observed image highly probable (strong grounding), while a negative $G$ suggests the response contradicts the visual evidence.